MassiB/DataStructures/README.md

-# DataStructures
-C++ data structures
-Circular buffer
-Linked List
-Binary Trees
+This repository contains introduction to common data structures used in C++ programming.